 If a landlord chooses to not rent to an applicant based on the information obtained in a background check, the landlord MUST notify the applicant of the intent to take adverse action.
 In a nutshell, this is a letter to the applicant stating why adverse action is being taken against him.
 It includes the contact information for the company that performed the background screen, as the applicant has a right to dispute the information.

-Be sure you are providing adverse action information each and every time you decline to rent to a person based on their background screening information!
+Be sure you are providing adverse action information each and every time you decline to rent to a person based on their tenant background checks.

 Do I understand current state laws?